tdurouchoux/dsview_vault/topics/Concept/Data Sampling.md

 type: Concept
 ---

-A statistical technique used to select a subset of data points from a larger dataset to make analysis more manageable.
+A statistical technique for selecting a subset of data points from a larger dataset to make analysis more manageable.